xiaofen9/xiaofen9.github.io/_pages/about.md

   - /about.html
 ---

 * I am a software engineer at Google.
-Prior to that, I earned CS Ph.D. from Georgia Tech, where I designed bottom-up adversarial approaches (in contrast to top-down security policies) to improve the robustness and security of ML/software systems.
+Prior to that, I earned CS Ph.D. from Georgia Tech, where I designed AI-driven autonomous systems to improve the robustness and security of ML models/software systems.

-* I Published 10+ ML/software security research works at top-tier conferences including IEEE S&P, USENIX SEC, BlackHat USA, etc. Also, I am member of Program Committees at premium AI conferences including NeurIPS and ACM WWW.
+* I Published 10+ ML/software security research works at top-tier conferences including IEEE S&P, USENIX SEC, BlackHat USA, etc. Also, I am a member of Program Committees at premium AI conferences, including NeurIPS and ACM WWW, and ICLR.